vesoft-inc/nebula-community/hackathon/hackathon-2021/teams.md

 * Details for the project
    * Project name:
        * Research and development of knowledge base system in design of CNC machine tools
-   * The technology fields involved in the project
+   * The technology involved in the project
        * NLP
        * Knowledge graph
 * Team members
    *  Mr Liu, student from Tiangong University
-   *  Xiang Wang, a medical natural language processing engineer from DataArk
+   *  Xiang Wang, medical natural language processing engineer from DataArk

 ### Nebula No.1